robertjskelton/robertjskelton.github.io/_posts/2021-06-29-lexus-gx470-ebay-snorkel-install.markdown

 ![snorkel](/images/snorkel/1.jpg)

 I installed my ebay Snorkel with the help of John Gregulak.
 This is a cheap mod that looks cool, but it is a pretty big hassle to install.
 It took about 4 hours to install, and $145 of parts and materials.

 I used the [writeup on Zack's blog](https://blog.awszac.com/2021/02/28/installing-an-ebay-special-snorkel-on-a-lexus-gx470/?fbclid=IwAR3W_wVzXe5yOCelXsUGSdZ4dZnsCxQgpjS8xFpadvk-XEM2998vNlQVZnk) and some other posts on [GXOR](https://www.facebook.com/groups/LexusGXOR/permalink/2120865391377896/) to choose the ebay snorkel and how to install.
+This snorkel fits with the [Rago Ditch lights bracket](https://rskelton.com/GX470-Ditch-Light-Install/)

 Other options include the [Ironman Snorkel](https://ironman4x4america.com/airforce-snorkel-suited-for-lexus-gx470-toyota-prado-120/), the [ARB Safari Snorkel](https://yotamafia.com/product/arb-safari-snorkel-intake-kit-lexus-gx470/), and the [JW Offroad Snorkel](https://www.jwoffroad.com/collections/frontpage/products/gx470-snorkel?variant=39631482880193).
 These cost much more, and the general consensus is that the more expensive snorkels are just as difficult to install, so I went the cheap route.

 Parts Used:
 * [ebay Snorkel](https://www.ebay.com/itm/324443003836) or [Amazon snorkel](https://amzn.to/3w1U4JP)
 * [2x Rare Earth Magents](https://amzn.to/2U6xzWW)
-* Electrical tape, painters tape, drill bits, other power tools, etc.
+* Electrical tape, painters tape, drill bits, power tools, etc.

 ![snorkel](/images/snorkel/2.jpg)
 ![snorkel](/images/snorkel/3.jpg)